 - An amount of marijuana that measures ¼ of an ounce or less and that is delivered without receipt of payment to the alleged offender can result in a Class B misdemeanor conviction, which is punishable by a jail sentence up to 180 days and/or a fine up to $2,000.

 - If an individual distributes ¼ of an ounce or less of marijuana and receives payment upon delivery, they can be convicted of a Class A misdemeanor, which is punishable by a jail sentence up to one year and/or a fine not more than $4,000.

 - A marijuana distribution offense can result in a state jail felony if the amount of marijuana delivered is five pounds or less but more than ¼ of an ounce.
 A state jail felony is punishable by a jail sentence up to 180 days and/or a fine up to $2,000.

 - An individual who knowingly distributes marijuana to a person under the age of 18, or to a person enrolled in a primary or secondary school, commits the offense of marijuana distribution to a child.
 This offense can result in a conviction for a felony of the second degree and is punishable by a prison sentence of two to 20 years and/or a fine up to $10,000.

-If you have been arrested for marijuana distribution offense throughout Williamson and Bell County in Texas, contact the Law Office of Price & Wiggins, P.C. at (512) 354-1880 or send an online message for a consultation about your alleged distribution of marijuana offense.
+If you have been arrested for marijuana distribution offense throughout Williamson and Bell County in Texas, contact the Law Office of Michael J. Price, P.C. at (512) 354-1880 or send an online message for a consultation about your alleged distribution of marijuana offense.